 8 Steps to Become a Nurse Practitioner in Maine

 1. Obtain a License as a Registered Nurse.

 To become a nurse practitioner in Maine, a candidate must first obtain a registered nurse license in Maine.1 This includes completing the required education and obtaining a passing score on the NCLEX-RN.

 All prospective nurse practitioners must hold at least a master’s degree in nursing.8 The curriculum for the master’s degree must provide an education in the specialty area in which the prospective nurse practitioner wishes to practice.8 Specialties include, but are not limited to, Family Nurse Practitioner, Adult Nurse Practitioner, and Pediatric Nurse Practitioner.9

 3. Complete a Course in Pharmacology.

-Nurse practitioners must complete at least three academic credits or 45 contact hours of pharmacology to be eligible for a license in Maine.8
+Nurse practitioners must complete at least three academic credits or 45 contact hours of pharmacology from an acceptable education provider to be eligible for a license in Maine.8

 4. Obtain Certification from a National Association.

-Nurse practitioners must obtain and maintain national certification or credentials from a recognized certifying body for advanced practice nursing and nurse practitioners.1 Candidates may only attempt a national certifying examination twice; if a candidate should be unsuccessful and fail the examination twice within two years, that candidate is no longer eligible to practice as a nurse practitioner.8 A list of approved certifying bodies is available through the Maine State Board of Nursing.8
+Nurse practitioners must earn and maintain national certification or credentials from a recognized certifying body for advanced practice nursing and nurse practitioners.1 Candidates may only attempt a national certifying examination twice; if a candidate should be unsuccessful and fail the examination twice within two years, that candidate is no longer eligible to practice as a nurse practitioner.8 A list of approved certifying bodies is available on the Maine State Board of Nursing website.8

 5. Submit the Application for License as a Nurse Practitioner.